Loss of Earnings Capacity (LOEC) benefits

 We’re here to help you get your life back on track after your transport accident.
 To help you recover from your transport accident injuries we will pay a loss of earning capacity benefit to a person who has lost their capacity to earn income as a result of their transport accident injuries.

-A loss of earning capacity benefit (LOEC benefit) can only be paid after 18 months from the date of the transport accident.
+A loss of earning capacity benefit (LOEC benefit) can only be paid after 18 months from the date of the transport accident while there is a transport accident related incapacity to work.
 We will continue to pay a loss of earnings benefit if further information is required with regards to determining your LOEC benefit.
 LOEC benefit can be paid beyond 3 years if your impairments have been determined over 50% and you have an ongoing reduced capacity for work.

 What is a loss of earning capacity?